dByler1/brewhaus/README.md

 Planning:

-- App config: router, state management, typescript, ui library
+- App config: router, state management, typescript, ui styles setup
-- layout: header, main, footer
+- layout: header, main
-- brewery fetch, lazy load/pagination
+- brewery fetch, lazy load
+  - pagination seemed like too many controls so i opted for lazy load
+  - i added an option to get breweries close to user location
 - detail page
-- embellish: add a favorites option where the user can favorite several breweries
+  - added a tomtom api endpoint to fetch directions if the necessary data is present

+Bugs:

+- ref is not defined when cleaning up the scroll event/callback in BreweryList

 ## Project Setup